BigSisEngineering/MPU-M1/Computer/README.md

 - [v5.0.2] - 17 June 2024
   - Display camera error
   - PNP will not execute if camera is faulty
+- [v5.0.3] - 17 June 2024
+  - Now prevent PNP or DUMMY to start if servos not init

 ### How to use